 In 2016 I was inspired to create these illustrations by the wonderful imagery contained in Winterreise.
 This timeless song cycle for voice and piano, composed by Franz Schubert, was published in 1828.
 It consists of a setting of 24 poems by Wilhelm Muller.
 I produced a set of illustrations which are presented alongside Muller’s words, translated into English by Celia Sgroi.
 The resulting book can be purchased direct from myself.
 The original illustrations and giclee prints are also available.
 Email me for further details.

-The illustrations are now also available to view on diewinterreise.net.
-Click here for the direct link, or go to the website and click on the Art tab.
-The site is an amazing resource for all things Winterreise, including discography, texts and papers, along with other illustrations and artworks.
+The illustrations are now also available to view on https://winterreise.online/.
+The site is the work of the wonderful Iain C Phillips, and is an amazing resource for all things Winterreise, including discography, texts and papers, along with other illustrations and artworks.

 Below are some of the illustrations from my book, along with excerpts from the poems.